-When most people think about investing, they’re thinking about stuff that doesn’t really matter.
+When most people think about investing, they think about everything that doesn’t matter.
 They’re caught up in the minutiae: What fund should I own?
-How fast did the iPhone 7 sell out (and are people really going to be okay with no headphone jack)?
+What were sales of the new iPhone like?
 What sector is going to take off this fall?
 But that’s not really what determines your portfolio’s fate.
 What really matters is your ratio between stocks and bonds.

 We’ve all heard the phrase “Risk and return are related.”
 By now, it mostly falls on deaf ears, just like “Past performance is not indicative of future returns.”
-Both phrases are basically clichés nowadays, but the reason we hear them so much is that they’re both absolutely true.
+Both phrases are pretty much white noise nowadays, but the reason we hear them so much is that they’re both absolutely true.

-Historical returns aren’t a reliable indicator of future returns, and (more germane to the subject at hand) the amount of risk you take does determine how your portfolio will do.
+Historical returns aren’t a reliable indicator of future returns, and (more germane to the subject at hand) the amount of risk you take determines the expected returns of your portfolio.
 And your stock/bond split is your big risk lever – everything else just contributes to fine tuning that level.

 The level of risk impacts your portfolio in two ways: